top of page

 Your support, at any level, is the spark that fuels this mission.
 Please, join us today and help save a life.

-• It provides a safe, supportive environment where an individual can disconnect and focus solely on healing.
+• A safe, medically supportive environment where they can disconnect and focus solely on recovery.

-• It funds days of intensive, one-on-one specialized care with a team dedicated to treating trauma at its root.
+• Intensive, one-on-one specialized care with a team dedicated to treating trauma at its root.

 AdobeStock_869365878_edited.jpg